The Rueter-Hess Recreation Master Plan is complete!

 The primary purpose of the Rueter-Hess Reservoir is to store and provide safe, clean drinking water to its customers; however, the Parker Water & Sanitation Board of Directors looks forward to the addition of recreation on the site.

-On behalf of the Rueter-Hess Recreation Authority, in 2017, the Towns of Parker and Castle Rock will be providing recreational and cultural programs, as well as coordinating special events at the reservoir.
+On behalf of the Rueter-Hess Recreation Authority, in 2017, the Towns of Parker and Castle Rock started providing pre-registered recreational and cultural programs, as well as coordinating a few special events at the reservoir.
+2018 has brought more of the same, including additional dates/hours available for participation - and, a few additional opportunities.

 Recreational project partners forming the Rueter-Hess Recreation Authority include: